-In this context, it should be noted that, as Kindleberger (1995) pointed out, there are no cookbook rules for policy judgement, and it is inevitable for monetary policy authority to make a discretional judgement.31 not the case that monetary policy makers can respond mechanically to private-sector inflation forecasts, since it leads to indeterminacy of rational expectation equilibria.
+In this context, it should be noted that, as Kindleberger (1995) pointed out, there are no cookbook rules for policy judgment, and it is inevitable for monetary policy authorities to make a discretional judgment.31

+The above conclusion implies that the argument by Bernanke and Woodford (1997) is not a serious problem for monetary policy makers in practice.
+They point out that it is not the case that monetary policy makers can respond mechanically to private-sector inflation forecasts, since it leads to indeterminacy of rational expectation equilibria.
 In this case, the asset prices are one of the most likely indicators for monetary policy makers to extract the information on the future course of inflation developments.

-The above conclusion implies that argument by Bernanke and Woodford (1997) is not a serious problem for monetary policy makers in practice.
-They point out that it is